DSPN/google-compute-engine-dse/README.md

 * Propagate SSH keys so OpsCenter can use them
 * Ensure dependencies are complete before OpsCenter provision starts
 * Test with hostnames, use IPs if that doesn't work
-* Use local ssds, providing option for 1, 2, 3 or 4
+* Currently we are using SSD persistent disks (pd-ssd).
+We may want to move to ephemeral ssd (local-ssd).
+In that case, we would provide options for 1,2,3 or 4 disks.